Forensic Psychiatry Faculty

 Volunteer clinical faculty

-The forensic psychiatry division has four volunteer clinical psychiatrists who are Board certified in forensic psychiatry and who are involved in the forensic psychiatry didactic seminar series.
-In addition, two psychologists, one district attorney and one judge all provide guest lectures throughout the academic year.
+The forensic psychiatry division has four volunteer clinical psychiatrists who are board-certified in forensic psychiatry and who are involved in the forensic psychiatry didactic seminar series.
+In addition, two psychologists, one deputy district attorney, one supervising public defender, one family law attorney, and one judge all provide guest lectures throughout the academic year.